Excerpt from the Ontario government’s ‘Newsroom’

 It is not hard to feel unsympathetic towards the employer here!
 I hope the supervisor lost his/her job as well.

 WOW!
-I am sorry to sound so incredulous but I have to be here.
+I am sorry to sound so incredulous but I have to be, in this case.

 HRS Group Inc. has a great team that can help you with all your health and safety needs.
 Contact Deborah toll free at 1-877-907-7744 or locally at 705-749-1259 We can also be reached at firstname.lastname@example.org